 Qurbani is the annual sacrifice of livestock animals that takes place in Islam.
 This tradition originates from the sacrifice that Ibrahim (AS) was prepared to make after Allah (SWT) came to him in a dream and commanded him to sacrifice his son, Ismail (AS).

 Ibrahim (AS) took his son Ismail (AS) to the top of Mount Arafat with rope so that he could not struggle (as per his son’s own wishes), a knife, and a blindfold so that Ibrahim (AS) would not have to witness his son suffer.
-With Ismail (AS) bound by rope and Ibrahim (AS) blindfolded, Allah’s (SWT) command was carried out.
-However, when Ibrahim (AS) removed his blindfold it was not the body of his son that he saw; instead seeing that of a dead ram before him.
+With Ismail (AS) bound by rope and Ibrahim (AS) blindfolded, Allah’s (SWT) command was carried out; however, when Ibrahim (AS) removed his blindfold, it was not the body of his son that he saw.
+Instead, he saw a dead ram before him.
 Ismail (AS) stood next to his father, completely unharmed, and a voice told Ibrahim (AS) that Allah (SWT) looks after His loyal followers.

-Every able-bodied Muslim who has reached the age of puberty is expected to give Qurbani.
-If you qualify to give Zakat then you will qualify to give Qurbani.
+Qurbani rules state that every able-bodied Muslim who has reached the age of puberty is expected to give Qurbani.
+If you qualify to give Zakat, then Qurbani will be Wajib.

 How Does Qurbani Work?

 Qurbani is simply the equal sharing of a sacrificed animal, with shares being split three ways between the home, friends and family, and those in need.
-Muslims can make a Qurbani donation through ILM and our team will carry out the sacrifice and distribute shares to those most deserving on your behalf.
+Muslims can make a Qurbani donation through ILM, and our team will carry out the sacrifice and Qurbani meat distribution on your behalf.

+So, how do you distribute Qurbani meat?
 Meat from Qurbani may be distributed to both the poor and rich, as well as those outside the Islamic community, as long as shares are given out evenly.
-Charities like ILM can distribute Qurbani meat so that those who are most in need receive cuts of meat and benefit from its nutritional value – for many, this may be the only meat they eat from one Qurbani to the next.
+ILM can distribute Qurbani meat so that those who are most in need receive cuts of meat and benefit from its nutritional value – for many, this may be the only meat they eat from one Qurbani to the next.

 How Many Qurbani per Family Should be Given?

-At least one share should be given per person, so that means that a family of six should be giving at least six shares of Qurbani between them.
-Parents should make a Qurbani donation on behalf of any children they have who do not qualify.
+For those wondering how to distribute Qurbani meat, at least one Qurbani should be given per person, so that means that a family of six should be giving at least six of Qurbanis between them.
+A small animal such as a goat or sheep is equal to one Qurbani and a larger animal such as camel or cow is equivalent to seven Qurbanis.
+Parents can make a Qurbani donation on behalf of any children they have who do not qualify but this is not a requirement.

-Qurbani is fard (mandatory) for every able-bodied Muslim above the age of puberty who would qualify to give Zakat.
+Qurbani is Wajib (mandatory) for every able-bodied Muslim above the age of puberty who would qualify to give Zakat.

 Can I Give Qurbani for my Father/Mother?